 There have been a lot of opinions over the years as to the best way to bulk up fast; however, today there seems to be a general consensus about meeting your goals.

 - First of all, you need to warm up before you start lifting weights, this will ensure that you don’t injure yourself while lifting weights.
 Cardio is the best way to get those muscles warm.
 Spend 10 to 15 minutes doing some light cardio to get your muscles warm.

 - Once you have done that, you need to lift heavy!
-What this means is that you need to lift weights that are heavier than what you are comfortable lifting.
+What this means is that you need to lift weights that are heavy enough to stop you from easily banging out 15 repetitions.
 Studies show that if you do this, you will create microscopic tears in the muscle, which will benefit muscle growth.

 - Don’t lift weights that are too heavy; if you do, you will injure yourself.
 Make sure you can do at least six reps with your weight or else it will defeat the purpose of using heavy weights.

-Once you feel comfortable lifting a weight, it is time to use a heavier weight.
-It may seem weird, but you want to always be sore after a workout.
+Once you feel comfortable lifting a certain weight and can hit six reps with ease, it is time to use a heavier weight.

 For example, you might work your biceps on Monday, triceps on Tuesday, lats on Wednesday and so on.
 Of course, you can always combine several muscle groups on each day to maximize your workout.

 As you work out, if you don’t want to lose weight, you need to ensure that you increase your carbohydrate intake.
 If you don’t do this, your body will use your muscles to create energy and reduce your muscle mass.